Tag Archives: blessings

 Amid the chaos, I need His peace that surpasses all my understanding.
 I need His strength when I am weak.
 I desire His guidance and wisdom to flood my soul and take over.
 You know how it is: Jesus, take the wheel!
 Help me to be the woman you have called me to be.
 Give me an understanding beyond my comprehension.
 I want grace seasoned over my words and soft answers poured over others, even within my own family.
 In times of frustration, confusion, and ruckus – we need to remember that God is not the Author of confusion but of peace.

 I don’t know about you but I’ve been bombarded with challenges and distractions of late.
 And you know what?
 Today is my birthday!
-So I received a birthday card from Mama and the words on the envelope addressed to me, leaped out and touched me to the core of my being.
+So I received a birthday card from Mama and the words on the envelope addressed to me, which leaped out and touched me to the core of my being.
 I just stared at the words … and wept.
 You have to know that Mama isn’t big on giving compliments or speaking platitudes.
 But these words spoke volumes.
 Our mother-daughter relationship is a complicated one.
 Yet here she was telling me in the best way she knew, that she loved me.
-Yes, people, we need to count our blessings.
+Yes, people: we need to count our blessings.

 A word fitly spoken is like apples of gold in pictures of silver.